Wannacri/ApocRising-Cheat/README.md

 this is kind of a joke GUI, so dont take alot of the text around it seriously this is one of my first attempts at actually trying to make something like this

-have fun and dont be a complete ass